gt-space/HETSAnalysis/README.md

 2. Navigate to the 'APPS' tab in the blue banner.
 3. Click 'Design App' in the grey header.
 4. Click 'Open...' and find the GUI.
-5. You are now editig the GUI on your computer.
+5. You are now editing the GUI on your computer.
 Switch to 'Code View' to see the code.